Mauser C96: Cultural significance

 The broomhandle Mauser is a popular collector's gun.
 It was popularized in Soviet films as the iconic weapon of the Russian revolution and civil war.
 The C96 frequently appears as a "foreign" or "exotic" pistol in a number of films (such as The Great Silence, where Jean-Louis Trintignant's use of the C96 intentionally contrasts with the Colt Single Action Army revolvers used by the other characters in the film) and TV shows, owing to its distinctive and instantly recognizable shape.

-The gun is depicted as a standard sidearm for Turkish officers in the film, Lawrence of Arabia, and a wounded, disoriented Turkish officer fires one at Lawrence after he de-rails the Turkish train.
-Author Ian Fleming outfitted agents of SMERSH in the James Bond series with Mausers on the advice of firearms expert Geoffrey Boothroyd.
+Ian Fleming outfitted agents of SMERSH in the James Bond series with Mausers on the advice of firearms expert Geoffrey Boothroyd.
 The C96 was the inspiration for the Buck Rogers Atomic Pistol in the movie serial and the comic, and a popular toy version was produced in 1934 by the Daisy Manufacturing Company.
+The Japanese toy maker Epoch Co. created a dedicated video game console in 1977, the TV Game System 10, which includes as a light gun a plastic replica of a Mauser C96; the C96 replica was also usable with its next console, the Epoch Cassette Vision, created in 1981.
+The C96 was used by Vlado Chernozemski to assassinate the Yugoslav king, Alexander I, in Marseille in 1934.

 A C96 was modified to form Han Solo's prop blaster pistol for the Star Wars films (under the name BlasTech DL-44 heavy blaster pistol).
 Han Solo's Star Wars blaster was created from a Mauser C96 pistol with a shortened barrel fitted with a MG81 flash hider and a Hensoldt-Wetzlar scope.
 Reproductions of the blaster became so popular in the cosplay community that gun collectors became aware that fans were buying and altering increasingly rare original Mausers to make blaster replicas.
-The gun also figures prominently in the films Sitting Target, Brannigan, and Joe Kidd.
-The Japanese toy maker Epoch Co. created a dedicated video game console in 1977, the TV Game System 10, which includes as a light gun a plastic replica of a Mauser C96; the C96 replica was also usable with its next console, the Epoch Cassette Vision, created in 1981.
-The C96 was used by Vlado Chernozemski to assassinate the Yugoslav king, Alexander I, in Marseille in 1934.Doctor Doom is often depicted in Marvel Comics as carrying a C96 Mauser to kill enemies he believes are unworthy of his armour or magic.